Alfresco/acs-deployment/docs/helm/docker-desktop-deployment.md

 The most common reason for deployment failures with Docker for Desktop is lack of memory or disk space.
 Check the "Resources" tab in Docker for Desktop's preferences pane, increase the allocation if you can and re-try.

-To save the deployment of two more pods you can also try disabling the Sync Service, to do that provide the additonal `--set` option below with your helm install command:
+To save the deployment of two more pods you can also try disabling the Sync Service, to do that provide the additional `--set` option below with your helm install command:

 ```bash
 --set alfresco-sync-service.syncservice.enabled=false